8 Examples of Constructive Feedback With Sample Scenarios

 An encouraging feedback here would be-

-“I have heard a lot of compliments about your work and I would like to appreciate you for the same.
-However, I noticed that you tend to remain silent most of the times even during your team meetings.
-I must say that I’m concerned with this observation of mine and would really like to know if you’re facing any difficulties out here.
+"I have heard many compliments about your work and I would like to appreciate you for the same.
+However, I noticed that you tend to remain silent most of the time even during your team meetings.
+I must say that I'm concerned with this observation of mine and would like to know if you're facing any difficulties out here.

 An employee who frequently remains absent without any prior notice

-“Since the past few days, I have been noticing that you are seldom present in the workplace.
-May I know if you’re facing any problem that I can help you with?
+"Since the past few days, I have been noticing that you are seldom present in the workplace.
+May I know if you're facing any problems that I can help you with?

-I realise that every one of us has other responsibilities outside the workplace but we should also treat our jobs with equal importance.
-Also, you are missing out on a lot of information by being frequently out of work and I’m afraid that it might affect your overall performance which I don’t want to happen.
-And so, I would like to extend you my help in every way possible to help you overcome this issue.”
+I realize that every one of us has other responsibilities outside the workplace, but we should also treat our jobs equally.
+Also, you are missing out on a lot of information by being frequently out of work.
+I'm afraid that it might affect your overall performance, which I don't want to happen.
+And so, I would like to extend you my help in every way possible to help you overcome this issue."

 Max often ignores what his superiors say and makes silly mistakes while getting his job done